ttn-zh/ic880a-gateway/README.md

         $ sudo dpkg-reconfigure locales
         $ sudo dpkg-reconfigure tzdata

-- Make sure you have an updated installation:
+- Make sure you have an updated installation and install `git`:

         $ sudo apt-get update
         $ sudo apt-get upgrade
+        $ sudo apt-get install git

 - Create new user for TTN and add it to sudoers